synchronal/specter/examples/play_from_file/README.md

 **Important**
-You have to copy SDP answer and start session quickly enough, before peer connection timeouts (about 30s).
+You have to copy SDP answer and start session quickly enough, before the peer connection times outs (about 30s).

 ## Result
 As a result you should see a small video (320x180) playing in your browser